Founded in 2009, Purpose New York serves as our headquarters.

 Josh is a graduate of the Gallatin School at New York University.
 He lives in Brooklyn with his wife, son and two cats.

-As the Junior Accountant at Purpose, Joshua is hands on with the day to day accounting operations at Purpose and is deeply involved with both external and internal vendor relationships.
+As an Accountant at Purpose, Joshua is hands on with the day to day accounting operations at Purpose and is deeply involved with both external and internal vendor relationships.

 Prior to working at Purpose, Joshua has spent time at private, public, for profit and non-profit companies and has gained years of experience with different accounting duties.
 He enjoys using his accounting expertise to support Purpose's overall goal of an open, just and habitable world.